jwesters/Personal-Writing/Drafts/Weekly Songs.md

 57. ["Where It's At"](https://open.spotify.com/track/3Pdjem5pj41gilOgXqkNtL?si=e3a8ad0b9d554b2f).
 Beck (Odelay).
 I remember loving this song because of the music video.
 Funny enough, I don't remember the music video and had to look it up ["Where It's At" Music Video](https://www.youtube.com/watch?v=EPfmNxKLDG4).
 I also noticed that there's a huge difference in the song length between the music video and the album version (the music video is 2 minutes shorter).
 This is the first time I noticed this.
 Something about this song stood out to 12-13 year old me.
 I did like Beck's song ["Loser"](https://open.spotify.com/track/5PntSbMHC1ud6Vvl8x56qd?si=9683c0c0f8df419c) but never really listened to anything else on the "Mellow Gold" album.
 At this time most of the music I listened to was either on MuchMusic, something my sister or my friends had bought or something I borrowed from the library.
 This song is a combination of distinctly different genres but still put together in a catchy pop song format.
 That's the genius of Beck.

+58. ["Up Up & Away"](https://open.spotify.com/track/1RUTIdTnFs8lHSc0Zr4UJB?si=fb966399b5b7464f).
+Kid Cudi (Man on the Moon: The End of Day).
+I first heard this song while watching a fairly shitty movie (I had to Google the song title to check what movie it was in as it was that forgettable).
+The movie was [Jexi](https://www.imdb.com/title/tt9354944/?ref_=fn_al_tt_1).
+The one good thing I can say about the movie is that how many people are wrapped in technology and social media, primarily by using their phones, that they don't live in the moment.
+"Up Up & Away" starts with a catchy delayed guitar riff and when the drums enter when the vocals do.

+		And those happy thoughts in my head
+		I'm feeling like I'm Peter Pan
+		Minus the tights and the fairy's
+		Happy to see how far I've come to the same place
+		It began my dreams imaginations
+		Perfectly at peace so I move along a bit higher

+       This lyrics means to me someone who is comfortable in their own skin and is happy with life.
+As someone who isn't comfortable in their own skin I envy those that are and are continuing to seek happiness in life, regardless of what others think.